Ranks of abelian varieties in cyclotomic twist families: Abelian surfaces with zeta 3 -multiplication

 \begin{lemma} Let $\pi \colon P \to P_{-27}$ denote the descent of $1-\zeta$ to $F$.
 Then $P[\pi](\overline F) \simeq (\Z/3\Z)^2$ is spanned by $(s,0) - (-s,0)$ and $(t,0) - (-t,0)$, where $\pm s, \pm t$ are the four roots of $f(x^2)$. \end{lemma}

-Assume now that $f(x)$ has linear factors over $F$, so that $P[\pi]$ decomposes as a direct sum of two 1-dimensional Galois modules, corresponding to the quadratic characters $G_F \to \F_3^\times$ cut out by the fields $F(s)$ and $F(t)$.
-Then \Cref{thm:completely-reducible} says that the average rank of $P_d(F)$ is bounded.
-When $F = \Q$, we wish to prove that the proportion of $d$ for which $\rk P_d(\Q) \leq 1$ is positive, so that we may apply the Chabauty method.
-We do not quite prove this for general Pryms of this type, but we can prove it in seemingly any given example with the help of some explicit computations.
-We demonstrate the idea in the following result:
+In order to apply our result to $P$, we assume that $f(x)$ has linear factors over $F$, so that $P[\pi]$ decomposes as a direct sum of two 1-dimensional Galois modules, corresponding to the quadratic characters $G_F \to \F_3^\times$ cut out by the fields $F(s)$ and $F(t)$.
+Then \Cref{thm:completely-reducible} says that the average rank of $P_d(F)$ is bounded, and it is interesting to ask whether there is some positive proportion of $d$ with $\rk P_d(\Q) \leq 1$, so that we may apply the Chabauty method.
+We do not quite prove that such a positive proportion of $d$ exists for general Pryms of this type, but we can prove it in seemingly any given example with the help of explicit computations.
+We demonstrate the idea by proving the following result stated in the introduction: